Family Food on the Table

 Y’all know I am a huge fan of Greek yogurt, right?

-I’ve always got multiple versions on hand in the refrigerator – small containers for my husband at breakfast, vanilla versions for my son and I, and at least one huge container for cooking and as a topping off dishes.
+I’ve always got multiple versions on hand in the refrigerator - small containers in assorted flavors for breakfast and at least one huge container for cooking and as a topping for dishes.

 We also make tons of yogurt parfaits for breakfast, use Greek yogurt in mango yogurt popsicles and even bake with it — see my strawberry yogurt cake and healthy blueberry cake.